emmanuel-io/emmanuel-io.github.io.hugo/content/posts/wordpress-site-migration-hostinger-renewal-cost/index.en.md

 ## Conclusion: is the time spent worth it?

 Looking back, the migration was a learning experience.
-Sure, I saved on the renewal cost, but the time spent troubleshooting, moving files, dealing with `.htaccess` issues, and moving emails probably cost me more in time than the actual price of the renewal.
+Sure, I saved on the renewal cost, but the time spent troubleshooting, moving files, dealing with .htaccess issues, and transferring emails likely cost me more in time than simply renewing the plan.

-But, in the end, I learned a bit about WordPress, hosting configurations, and server-side issues.
-If anything, it prepared me for future migrations (though next time, I might be more inclined to just pay the renewal and avoid the hassle).
+But in the end, I gained valuable insight into WordPress configurations, server-side troubleshooting, and hosting management.
+It’s a lesson that will definitely help me in future migrations — though next time, I might just pay the renewal and avoid the hassle. **Time is money**, after all.

 ### Next Up: Moving a WordPress Site to Hugo